olasunkanmi04/checkly-code-challenge/README.md

 #### steps:

 The recorded steps are stored in this variable `array`.
-I pass this `array` of steps to the `panel.vue` component and loop through the recorded steps and display using the `step.vue` component.
+I pass this `array` of steps to the `panel.vue` component, loop through the recorded steps and display using the `step.vue` component.

-The various variables are passed to the child components using `props` and I created different methods that are called from the various child components using `$emit` to determine the state of the various variables.
+The variables listed above are now passed to the child components using `props` and I created different methods that are called from the various child components using `$emit` to determine their state.

 ### Recorder

 To record a step I had to create a method that listen to click event on each form element and then return the event dom data.
 I checked the `target` key and extract the `localName`, `type` and `classes` of the clicked element.
-I added `type` because there are different input types and it helps to differenciate the inputs in the recorder using the input types.
+I added `type` because there are different input types and it helps to differenciate the inputs in the recorder.

 ### Edit step

-When the 'Recording...' `button` is clicked I stops/pause the recorder by changing the boolean state of [editMode](#editMode) to enable the edit of the recorded step by undisabling the `input` field.
+When the 'Recording...' `button` is clicked it stops/pause the recorder by changing the boolean state of [editMode](#editMode) to enable the edit of the recorded step by undisabling the `input` field.
-I initially made the [steps](#steps) an `array` of `strings` but once I edit the step and click save it returns back to it's intial state, so I have to make [steps](#steps) an `array` of `objects` and passing the value to Vue `v-model` and it became editable and stays same after save is clicked.
+I initially made the [steps](#steps) an `array` of `strings` but once I edit the step and click save it returns back to it's intial state, so I had to make [steps](#steps) an `array` of `objects` and passing the value to Vue `v-model` it then became editable and stays same after save is clicked.

 ### Delete step